RPI-Subway-Challenge/subwayChallenge/README.md

 Finds fastest path through all 472 NYC subway stations for the [NYC Subway Challenge](https://en.wikipedia.org/wiki/Subway_Challenge).

-Uses a greedy AI agent to find optimal path through representation of New York subway system.
-Data provided by MTA & webscraped from google maps.
-Written in C++ and python.
+Uses a semi-greedy AI agent to find optimal path through representation of New York City subway system.
+Data provided by MTA & webscraped from Google Maps.
+Written in C++ and Python.

 Should be compiled with g++ and run in a linux terminal as following:

-g++ station.cpp line.cpp main.cpp -o main.out
+g++ main.cpp -o main.out

-./main.out stationData.txt lineData.txt output.txt
+./main.out data.csv